webosose/website/content/en/privacy-policy.md

 **L. Contacting LGE**

-If you have any questions about this privacy policy or our privacy practices, please contact us at [webosose@lge.com].
+If you have any questions about this privacy policy or our privacy practices, please contact us at <develop@webosose.org>.
 All information you provide in any written communication will also be covered by this policy.

-Last Updated on: March 16, 2018
+Last Updated on: October 11, 2023